learning-at-home/lean_transformer/README.md

 <details>
   <summary><b>3.
-Setting up a GPU (or TPU) trainers</b></summary>
+Setting up a trainers</b></summary>
+Trainers are peers with GPUs (or other compute accelerators) that compute gradients, average them via all-reduce and perform optimizer steps.
 There are two broad types of trainers: normal (full) peers and client mode peers.
-Normal peers compute gradients, average them via all-reduce and perform optimizer steps.
-Client peers do the same, except that they rely on others to average their gradients.
-You can designate a trainer as a client-only by specifying `--client_mode` flag.
+Client peers rely on others to average their gradients, but otherwise behave same as full peers.
+You can designate your trainer as a client-only using the `--client_mode` flag.

 __When do I need client mode?__ if a peer is unreliable (e.g. will likely be gone in 1 hour) OR sits behind a firewall that blocks incoming connections OR has very unstable internet connection, it should be a client.
 For instance, it is recommended to set colab / kaggle peers as clients.
 In turn, cloud GPUs (even spot instances!) are generally more reliable and should be full peers.